HL7/fhir-saner/input/pagecontent/measure_aggregation.md

 ### Identifier System Selection Guidance
 For measure reporting used within a single country, systems **should** use nationally recognized standard coding systems for Location.identifier, or if there is no such standard, ISO 3166.
 For measure reporting that supports reporting from multiple countries, systems **should** use ISO 3166.

-### Aggregating MeasureReport Resources
-[TODO](#todo): Move to Operation defined above

-This operation enables multiple reports to be aggregated:
-* From multiple systems reporting partial results within a facility into a singular consolidated report which can be reported to local, regional and national agencies.
-* From multiple reports over a period of time from a given location, e.g., to aggregate daily measure reports into a weekly report.
-* From multiple subjects within a geographic region into a MeasureReport describing that region.

-The process for aggregating MeasureReport resources up to a geographic region or time period follows the steps below:

-1. Collect all MeasureReport resources to be aggregated.
-   Note: All MeasureReport resources being aggregated must refererence a common Measure in MeasureReport.measure.
-2. Determine the subject of the report (the larger location)
-3. Compute the start of the time period for the aggregate as the minimum of MeasureReport.period.start for all MeasureReport resources being aggregated.
-4. Compute the end of the time period for the aggregate as the maximum of MeasureReport.period.end for all MeasureReport resources being aggregated.
-5. Compute the population.count values found in group.population and group.stratifier.stratum.population from the matching population.count values in
-the MeasureReport
-6. Compute the group.measureScore and group.stratifier.stratum.measure score for each group and stratum from the computed counts.

-#### Aggregation of Population Counts
-The computation of population.count in Step 5 in the procedure described above requires further explanation:

-For a given facility and time period, measures can be aggregated in different ways.
-Measures can report:
-* A count of events that happended, or of things consumed over that period in time (e.g., admissions, deaths, tests performed),
-* A cumulative quantity (e.g., cumulative total tests performed).
-* A count of things at a point in time (e.g., active cases, beds currently occupied, ventilators in use),

-Each of these must be considered differently, and are aggregated in different ways for a given subject:
-* Point in time measurements (e.g., bed occupancy, ventilators in use) represent a current state.
-When aggregated for the same facility over multiple (continguous) time periods, the most recent population.count is the "aggregated" value.
-* Quantity measurements, e.g., those counting events such as admissions, deaths, or test performed represent a count.
-When aggregated for the same facility over multiple time periods, the population.count values can be summed to produce a count of events or things in the total time period.
-* Cumulative measures are like point in time measurements (in fact, they are a specialization of point in time measurements).
-These represent the total performed over "all time" (e.g., cumulative total tests performed).
-When these are aggregated over multiple time periods, the aggregate is the most recent population.count value.

-Across subjects, counts are always summed.
-This assumes that subjects are non-overlapping (one is not trying to aggregate county data with the data for an entire state that contains the county).

-Each each Measure.group within a Measure that conforms to this IG describes the rateAggregation behavior using the